samotari/crypto-terminal/README.md

 Open your browser and navigate to [localhost:3000](http://localhost:3000).
 You should see the settings screen the first time you open the app.

-## Folder Structure
+## Technical Overview

-Introduction to some of the less obvious folders:
+The technology stack includes:
+* Standard web technologies (HTML, CSS, JavaScript).
+* [Backbone.js](http://backbonejs.org/) - A JavaScript library for developing complex web applications.
+* [cordova](https://cordova.apache.org/) - To wrap the web application and create builds for Android, iOS, and other mobile platforms.
+* [nodejs](https://nodejs.org/) - As a build tool.

+Directory structure explained:
 * `build/` - Temporary files used during the build process by Grunt.
-* `css/` - CSS you should be modifying.
-Gets processed during the Grunt build.
+* `css/` - CSS source files.
 * `exports/` - Files that are processed by browserify, which processes node.js modules so that they can be run in a browser.
 * `grunt/` - Grunt task configuration files go here.
 * `html/` - Source HTML files go here (templates for example).
+* `js/` - JavaScript source files.
 * `scripts/` - Miscellaneous script files go here.
 * `tasks/` - Custom Grunt tasks live here.
-* `js/` - JavaScript you should be modifying.
-Gets processed during the Grunt build.
+* `third-party/` - Custom builds of third-party libraries.
+* `test/` - Automated tests are defined here.
+This project uses [mocha]().
 * `www/` - Final output from the build process.
 Minified and uglified, this is served in the app once you run it.